Hero Xtreme 160R 4V

 Hero MotoCorp recently dropped off a Matte Slate Black Xtreme 160R 4V Pro at TOI Auto for us to live with.
 We rode the motorcycle as an every day vehicle for a week and took a deeper understanding about the entire package that is, the Xtreme 160R 4V.
 Here’s how the upgraded suspension, tech package and engine come together to offer a truly impressive motorcycle which is built both for enthusiastic sprints and daily commutes.

-Hero Xtreme 160R 4V Images
+Hero Xtreme 160R 4V long-term honest review: What's good, what's not

 Hero Xtreme 160R 4V FAQs